 Angus Soderberg

-Angus Soderberg is a Staff Intern for the Environmental Change and Security Program.
+Angus Soderberg is a Program Coordinator with the Environmental Change and Security Program.
 He holds a bachelor’s degree from Kenyon College in Political Science and Environmental Studies with a minor in Asian and Middle Eastern Studies.
 His undergraduate thesis explored the potential impacts of climate change on Taiwan’s geopolitical position.
-He has previously interned at Democracy 4 Development in Prishtina, Kosovo, and with the U.S. Department of State’s Office of Conservation and Water.
-His research interests include climate change, political ecology, democratic governance, and strategic competition.
+He has previously interned at the American Security Project, Democracy 4 Development in Prishtina, Kosovo, and with the U.S. Department of State’s Office of Conservation and Water.
+His research interests include climate security, democratic governance, and strategic competition.

 -